Skip to main content

 • Decide whether you want direct global brokerage access or a more guided broker relationship.

-• Remove options that feel built for active trading if your real plan is passive long-term investing.
+• I would remove options that feel built for active trading if your real plan is passive long-term investing.

 Step 2: Stress test your usage assumptions